-- More than 150 institutions advanced NOAA’s mission to enhance awareness and understanding of Earth systems science through NOAA ELP-supported formal (K-12) and informal education initiatives that both inspire and prepare people to make the best social, economic, and environmental decisions.
+- 145 institutions advanced NOAA’s mission to enhance awareness and understanding of Earth system science through formal (K-12) and informal education initiatives that both inspire and prepare people to make the best social, economic, and environmental decisions.
 The impact of these institutions reaches, at a minimum, 37 states, 110 congressional districts, and 574 counties.

-- More than 46 million people visited institutions hosting NOAA ELP-supported exhibits and/or programs (including NOAA Science On a Sphere®) designed to increase their knowledge of the systems of the natural world and ability to use scientific evidence to make informed decisions regarding environmental issues.
+- Over 45 million people visited institutions hosting exhibits and/or programs (including NOAA Science On a Sphere®) designed to increase their knowledge of the systems of the natural world and ability to use scientific evidence to make informed decisions regarding environmental issues.

-- More than 200,000 youth and adults participated in NOAA ELP-supported informal education programs that enhance ecosystem stewardship and promote informed decision making.
+- Over 250,000 youth and adults participated in informal education programs that enhance ecosystem stewardship and promote informed decision making.

-- More than 3,000 educators participated in NOAA ELP-supported professional development programs using evidence-based practices conveying Earth systems science in compelling and relevant ways.
+- Over 2,000 educators participated in professional development programs using evidence-based practices conveying Earth system science in compelling and relevant ways.

 - Over 10,000 preK-12 students participated in formal education programs.